cameronmcefee/guideguide-string-notation/spec.md

 - `|$10px*3|`
   three columns that are 10 pixels wide

 In cases where a user would like to define a repeating collection of hunks, a wildcard combined with an id and parens can be used.
-The wildcard's hunks should be deinfed in the first instance of the hunk
+The wildcard's hunks should be declared in the first instance of the hunk.
+In cases where only a single wildcard of an id is declared, GuideGuide will attempt to repeat the wildcard as many consecutive times as will fit in the given area, after all other calculations are made.

+*Note:* I haven't yet figured out how to handle cases of multiple wildcard ids.
+This portion is still in flux.

 #### Examples

+- `|$(100px)|`
+  as many one hundred pixel columns as will fit

 - `|$ $G(20px) $ $G $|`
   three colums with twenty pixel gutters